Fall 2020 Semester Plan

 Co-op, internships and service learning will be available.
 Students can pursue in-person placements, though please note that in-person placements are subject to change based on evolving public health conditions.
 Remote options will remain acceptable alternatives for the fall semester.

-In implementing our Return to Campus plan, these safety protocols will remain in effect until further notice.
+In implementing our Fall 2020 plan, these safety protocols will remain in effect until further notice.

 1. Before returning to campus for the first time, all employees must successfully complete a brief online information session administered by University Health Services to ensure awareness of the CDC and ODH guidelines.
 The tutorial can be found on the Success Factors website.

 2. Before returning to campus for the first time, all supervisors and lab leaders must complete a health safety assessment of their workplace setting.
 Find more information, including deadlines for completion, on the Assessment of Workplace Settings website.